A suicide bomb attack in Damascus reportedly took place in which the attacker was a young girl.

 No official identification that the Damascus bomber was one of the children seen in a viral video has yet been made.

-A grim video circulating online purports to show extremist parents sending their two little girls off on a suicide bombing mission in Syria:
+A grim video circulated online purports to show extremist parents sending their two little girls off on a suicide bombing mission in Syria:

-The video is accompanied by music and a black flag with white Arabic script, which appears to be the flag of Jabhat Fatah al-Sham (JFS), formerly Al-Nusra Front, an organization classified as a terrorist one by the U.S. government.
-The British publication The Independent stated the man in the video is Abu Nimr, “a well known JFS rebel.”
+The video was accompanied by music and a black flag with white Arabic script, which appeared to be the flag of Jabhat Fatah al-Sham (JFS), formerly Al-Nusra Front, an organization classified as a terrorist group by the U.S. government.
+The British publication The Independent stated the man in the video was Abu Nimr, "a well known JFS rebel."

 The Arabic news station Al Arabiya reported that Syrian activists had verified the father in the video as Abu Nimr and claimed the video was authentic.
 That outlet also posted a chilling note in floral script, which it reported to be a last will written by one of the girls.